Making a movie or video is a complex process involving many different steps.

 The shooting script acts as a blueprint for production, providing specific details about what needs to happen for each scene and shot in the film.
 Here are the typical shooting script characteristics and the steps to create one:

-Read and Understand the Screenplay
+1: Understand the Screenplay

-Before breaking down the script into a shooting script, you must read and fully understand the screenplay.
+Before breaking down the script into a shooting script, you must read and fully understand the original screenplay.
 Make a note of the characters, settings, and the general flow of the story.

-Scene Numbering
+2: Scene Numbering

+Next, you’ll get into the shooting script format.
+First, you’ll need to number each scene in the script.
 Each scene is numbered for easier reference regarding script breakdown, scheduling, communication, shot lists, actor prep, and other department requirements.

 When a scene is omitted in later revisions, the scene number will not change but will be labeled as “OMITTED” next to the scene number.